 If you don’t want to wait until midsummer for your showy blooms, ‘Leading Lady Plum’ is the earliest of all bee balm bloomers.

-Another compact variety, it grows to 10-14 inches with bright magenta flowers and deep purple spots.
+Another compact variety, it grows to 10 to 14 inches with bright magenta flowers and deep purple spots.
 Plants are available from Burpee, and ship in the spring.

 For a deep purple variety, try ‘Balmy Lilac,’ this dwarf variety flowers from late spring into summer and plants are available at Burpee.

-‘Coral Reef’ PPAF variety of M.didyma is a cross-breed cultivar from Agriculture Canada’s breeding program in Manitoba.
+M.didyma ‘Coral Reef’ is a cross-breed cultivar from Agriculture Canada’s breeding program in Manitoba.

-This mildew resistant cultivar grows to 16-20 inches and will look lovely on garden borders and in containers, and attract plenty of buzzing pollinators.
+This mildew resistant cultivar grows to 16 to 20 inches and will look lovely on garden borders and in containers, and attract plenty of buzzing pollinators.
 Plants are available from Burpee.

 Managing Pests and Disease